Fazlur Rahman Faridi

 Fazlur Rahman Faridi (2 April 1932, Jaunpur, Uttar Pradesh, India – 25 July 2011, Aligarh, India) was an Islamic studies scholar, economist and a writer on Islam and contemporary Issues.
 He was the director of research and studies of Jamaat-e-Islami Hind.

 Biography

 Faridi completed his schooling in Jaunpur.
 He then went on to pursue his graduation and post graduation from Allahabad University and received a PhD in Economics from Aligarh Muslim University (AMU).
 He studied Arabic and Islamiat at Thanvi Darsgah, Rampur.
 He retired as a Professor in Economics after serving at AMU and King Abdul Aziz University.

 He was the editor of Urdu monthly Zindagi-e-Nau and English magazine Radiance Viewsweekly and served as a board member of various Trusts.
 He was a member of Central Advisory Council of Jamaat-e-Islami Hind besides being a member of Zonal Advisory Council of Jamaat-e-Islami Hind, Uttar Pradesh.

 He has about two dozen books, in English and Urdu, to his credit.

+Faridi was a descendant of Sufi preacher Khwaja Farīduddīn Mas'ūd Ganjshakar.